matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 The last command will output the deployed governance smart contract address.

-## Deploying L2 Counter
+## Deploying L2 counter

-Now we know the address of the L1 governance contract.
-Let's proceed with deploying the counter contract on L2.
+Now that we have the L1 governance contract address, we proceed with deploying the counter contract on L2.

 The counter will have the following code: